tap349/tap349.github.io/_posts/2017-05-28-elixir-otp.md

 - override `child_spec/1` function inside `Neko.Foo`
 - customize existing child spec with `Supervisor.child_spec/2`

+in general keep arity of 1 - it's be confusing when `start_link` and `init` functions have different arities (see Jose Valim's quote below).

 also supervisor can supervise an arbitrary module (say, `Neko.Bar`) if that module implements `child_spec/1` function.